googleapis/cloud-debug-nodejs/README.md

 ## Limitations and Requirements
 * The root directory of your application needs to contain a `package.json` file.
-* You can set breakpoint conditions and watch expressions to be evaluated in the context of your application.
+* You can set snapshot conditions and watch expressions to be evaluated in the context of your application.
 This leads to some issues you should be aware of
   * You may be able to view sensitive data of your own users by looking at the values of the variables.
   * The debug agent tries to ensure that all conditions and watchpoints you add are read-only and have no side effects.
 It catches, and disallows, all expressions that may have static side effects to prevent accidental state change.
 However, it presently does not catch expressions that have dynamic side-effects.
 For example, `o.f` looks like a property access, but dynamically, it may end up calling a getter function.
 We presently do NOT detect such dynamic-side effects.
-* With Node.js 4.x and older, your application may experience a performance impact when there are breakpoint active.
-There should be no impact to performance when no breakpoints are active.
+* With Node.js 4.x and older, your application may experience a performance impact when there are snapshots active.
+There should be no impact to performance when no snapshots are active.
 Node.js v5.x does not have this issue.
 * Node.js v0.10.x or older are not supported as they lack some necessary APIs to avoid a permanent (life of the application) performance hit.